themarcusaurelius/O365beat/README.md

 Once this application is registered note the Application (client) ID and the Directory (tenant) ID.
 Then configure the authentication in the Certificates & Secrets section.

-Finally you need to add permissions in the API permissions section and grant it admin consent.
+Finally, you need to add permissions in the API permissions section and grant it admin consent.
 Click on Add permission and select Office 365 Management APIs.
 The needed permissions are:

 - User.Read
 - ActivityFeed.Read